 Advocacy aims to change policies and structures that impact people’s ability to exercise and claim their rights.
-At the same time, cultural norms and practices also influence how the rights of the most marginalized are threatened or affected daily.
-For this reason, CREA undertakes public education through its social media campaigns challenging criminalization of abortion and adolescent sexuality, advancing sex workers’ rights, and changing the public’s views of trans and people with disabilities, among others.
+At the same time, cultural norms and practices also influence how the rights of structurally excluded groups are threatened regularly.
+For this reason, CREA undertakes public education through its digital media campaigns challenging criminalization of abortion and adolescent sexuality, advancing sex workers’ rights, and changing the public’s views of trans persons and people with disabilities, among others.

-The campaign aimed to challenge criminalization of young people’s sexuality by challenging protectionist approaches, laws and policies affecting young people’s sexuality and the package of laws and policies that aim to “protect” young people from ‘sexuality-related harm’ but which often criminalize their exploration of their own sexuality.
+This month-long campaign was organized in 2019 (4 October – 7 November).
+It focused on encouraging young people to critically engage with the “#FlawsInLaws: Rethink My Freedoms, Reimagine my Rights, Realize my Futures” campaign, which aimed to challenge criminalization of young people’s sexuality by challenging protectionist approaches, laws, and policies affecting young people’s sexuality and the package of laws and policies that aim to “protect” young people from “sexuality-related harm” but which often criminalize their exploration of their own sexuality.

-CREA worked with seven partners to conduct the campaign primarily online using images, infographics, research studies, data, stories and lived experiences in a variety of media.
-These aimed show how criminalization restricts rather than enhances, consensual sexual conduct, bodily autonomy and identity through laws, policies and regulations that limit access to health services (like HIV testing and treatment or contraception), age-appropriate information to sexual and reproductive health, self-arranged medical procedures (like abortion), or sexual conduct (age of consent to sex laws).
+CREA worked with seven partners to conduct the campaign primarily online using images, infographics, research studies, data, stories, and lived experiences in a variety of media.
+These aimed to show how criminalization restricts rather than enhances, consensual sexual conduct, bodily autonomy, and identity through laws, policies, and regulations that limit access to health services (like HIV testing and treatment or contraception), age-appropriate information to sexual and reproductive health, self-arranged medical procedures (like abortion), or sexual conduct (age of consent to sex laws).

-For more information and materials, see the Challenging Criminalization website.
+Find more about the campaign on the Challenging Criminalization website.

-#NotJustMyWork is a campaign to draw attention to the myriad ways in which universal human rights apply to sex workers.
+The #NotJustMyWork was a campaign to draw attention to the myriad ways in which universal human rights apply to sex workers.
 Sex workers are organizing to claim and advance their rights as workers, as citizens entitled to social benefits, as part of the feminist movement, and as people entitled to a life of respect and non-discrimination.
-CREA in partnership with the All India Network of Sex Workers (AINSW) is launching this campaign to suspend judgment around sex workers.
+CREA in partnership with the All India Network of Sex Workers (AINSW) launched this campaign to suspend judgment around sex workers.

 Shifting discourse does not happen overnight.
 We have to challenge ourselves to suspend judgment and be reflective within our own feminist organizing.
 CREA launched the Suspend Judgment campaign in 2016 to enable all of us to think and act differently.